ABOUT PALESTINE, TEXAS

 Palestine, Texas is county seat of Anderson County and is 108 miles southeast of Dallas and 150 miles north of Houston.
 The Union Pacific Railroad maintains a strong presence in town today.
 Their presence, coupled with other modes of transportation, makes Palestine the ideal location for distribution to Texas, Louisiana, Arkansas, and Oklahoma.
 It is centered just over two hours from Dallas and Houston, Texas and Shreveport, Louisiana.

 The city has two colleges that provide education and technical training.
 Trinity Valley Community College-Palestine offers a variety of academic transfer courses and vocational-technical programs.
-The UT Tyler-Palestine Campus currently offers courses in Nursing, Business, Education, Health and Kinesiology and History.
+The UT Tyler-Palestine Campus currently offers courses in Nursing, Business, Education, Health and History.

 The city features charming bed & breakfasts in restored Victorian homes, modern hotels, and restaurants filled with diverse fare for residents and visitors to enjoy.
 Popular attractions include the Texas State Railroad, The Museum for East Texas Culture, The Texas Theatre and several local wineries.
 Palestine is home to over 1,800 historic sites; including churches, buildings, monuments, cemeteries, museums and more.
 View a full list of area attractions and accommodations from the Palestine Visitor’s Center.